-Well, if you want to stick to your skinny goals for a while in January and you’re willing to put in a little more effort, try this Skinny Moscow Mule.
-Not quite as sumptious, but still very good and only 98 calories!
+Well, if you want to stick to your skinny goals for a while longer and you’re willing to put in a little more effort, try this Skinny Moscow Mule.
+Not quite as sumptuous, but still very good and only 98 calories!

 Here’s what we’ll be using: